 Talk diplomatically and amicably.
 Keep your conversation short and to the point.

 Do not interact too firmly or appear indifferent to their problems, this may irritate the client, and they may intentionally delay your payment even further.
 Similarly, do not try to be very soft and personal with the client, only to be taken for granted.

 7. Give them the option to pay in installments

 Has it been over 4-6 weeks from the payment due date and the sending reminder-invoices or making calls have not worked?
 Now try giving your client an option to pay in installments.
 If that fails, then stop taking any more stress yourself, the matter is beyond your own control.

 Hire a Small Business Collection Agency

-9. Don’t waste time, just thinking: ( “Really-Really” Important)
+9. Don’t waste more time: ( “Really-Really” Important)

-|Cost of hiring a collection agency and information about their services is mentioned here.
+|The cost of hiring a collection agency and information about their services is mentioned here.
 This includes Collection Letters, Collection Calls, Skip Tracing, Various Scrubs, Legal, Advanced Skip Tracing, Diplomatic Contacts, Credit Checking, Credit Bureau Reporting, and a lot more.
-Contact us for your small business debt collection needs.
-Do you need a Local or a Nationwide collection agency.
+Contact us for your small business debt collection agency needs.
+Do you need a Local or a Nationally licensed collection agency.
 Does your small business require Spanish Debt Collections or not?|

 Recommended article: Improve Cash Flow for your Business